Crime Victim Assistance

 Q. What is "sexual exploitation"?

-A. Sexual exploitation (and human trafficking) is the sexual abuse of children and youth through the exchange of sex or sexual acts for drugs, food, shelter, protection, other basics of life, and/or money.
-Sexual exploitation includes involving children and youth in creating pornography and sexually explicit websites.
+A. Sexual exploitation and/or trafficking is sexual abuse through the exchange of sex or sexual acts for drugs, food, shelter, protection, other basics of life, and/or money.
+Sexual exploitation includes involving victims in creating pornography and sexually explicit websites.
 Sexual exploitation of young girls and boys for profit is a complex social issue.